personium/website/src/app-developer/README.md

 ## App development details

-Details of app development are divided by topic.
+Details of app development are divided in the following categories.

 - Authorization
   - [Authorization model](../user_guide/003_Auth.md)